 In general, if you are injured on the job, you should take the following steps:

 - Seek medical assistance as soon as possible.
-Your health is the most important thing you should be considered with; so if you are injured on the job, seek medical attention as soon as possible.
+Your health is the most important thing you should be concerned with, so, if you are injured on the job, seek medical attention as soon as possible.
 In the case of an emergency, you may seek medical treatment from any doctor.
 However, in non-emergency situations, you may have to seek treatment from a specific healthcare provider, depending on the insurance carrier’s requirements.
 It is important for you to follow the advice of your doctor.

 - Notify your employer about the accident and your injuries.
 State law requires that in order to receive workers’ comp benefits, you, as an injured employee, must notify your employer as soon as possible following a workplace injury, and in no circumstances, later than 30 days following the accident/injury.

 - Upon notification of your injury, your employer will file a workers’ comp claim with its insurance carrier.
 Once your employer is notified of the accident/injury, it must notify both its workers’ comp insurance carrier and Georgia’s State Board of Workers’ Compensation of the incident.

 - Once your employer files the claim, the insurance carrier will either accept or deny the claim.
 If the insurance company accepts (i.e., approves) your claim, you will begin to receive workers’ comp benefits within a timeframe specified by Georgia law.
 If the insurance company denies your claim, it must provide you with detailed reasons as to why it was denied.
 If your claim is denied, you must act quickly to determine whether you wish to appeal the insurance company’s decision.
 An experienced workers’ comp attorney will help you evaluate your claim and provide guidance as to whether you should appeal the denial.